Salma1620/Spring-Boot-Doc/README.md

     }
 }
 ```
+**Commun HTTP status code** <br/>

+200 OK: When a resource is successfully fetched or updated.<br/>
+201 Created: When a resource is successfully created.<br/>
+204 No Content: When an operation succeeds but does not return data.<br/>
+400 Bad Request: When the client sends invalid data.<br/>
+401 Unauthorized: When the client is not authenticated.<br/>
+403 Forbidden: When the client does not have permission.<br/>
+404 Not Found: When the resource is not found.<br/>
+500 Internal Server Error: For unhandled server errors.<br/>

 #### ResponseEntity
 ResponseEntity is a powerful class used for handling HTTP responses in a flexible and detailed way.
 It allows you to control the full HTTP response, including the status code, headers, and body, making it highly useful for RESTful web services. <br/>